Fee-Based Trout Pond

-If you enjoy trout fishing and aren't in the mood to fish on a lake or river then come to Montebello Resort in Nelson County and catch some Rainbow Trout in our fee-based trout ponds!
-Our ponds are stocked with 12 to 15 inch Rainbow Trout.
-The trout ponds are available to fish during store hours which are generally 8 a.m. to 5 p.m.
+If you enjoy fishing in a beautiful, clean, and safe setting, then come to Montebello Resort in Nelson County and catch some Rainbow Trout in our fee-based ponds!
+Our ponds are stocked with 12 to 18 inch Rainbows.
+The trout ponds are available to fish Sun-Thurs from 9am-4:30pm and Fri-Sat from 8am-5:30pm.
 Hours can vary during a particular season so please call us at 540-377-2650 to verify exact times.

-If you are just passing by and decide to fish or maybe you left some fishing supplies at home... don't worry!
-We sell an assortment of fishing poles both adult and children sizes, fishing line, a variety of lures, as well as live and artificial bait in our Country Store.
+If you are just passing by and decide to fish, or maybe you left your fishing supplies at home... don't worry!
+We sell an assortment of fishing poles for adults and children, fishing line, a variety of lures and spinners, assorted sinkers and hooks, as well as live and artificial bait, in our Country Store.

 Good luck and happy fishing!